 Go with a collapsable and refillable water bottle so when it’s not filled, you can easily pack it away in your travel bag.

 For something more durable that keeps your water cold for hours upon hours, Hydroflasks are my favorite for everyday use.
 While they are a bit heavier, I prefer these for Disneyland because of their ability to keep water ice-cold even when kept in the trunk of a hot car all day.

 Pro Tips: There are several water refill stations in Disneyland including a cold filtered water option–found inside the Baby Care Center at the end of Main Street in Disneyland.
 You can also ask for a free cup of iced water at dining locations where you order at a window.

-Keep your worn clothes separate from your clean ones, especially when traveling to hotter climates.
+Keep your worn clothes separate from your clean ones, especially when traveling to hotter climates (ahem, Disneyland in the summertime).
 When it’s hot, you’ll definitely be sticky and sweaty by the end of the day.

 All that stickiness will transfer to your clothes.
 And even if you don’t get sticky/sweaty, you will inevitably have dirty socks and undies to toss in here.

 I have this laundry bag set, and it’s great because it includes many size options.

 20. Emergen-C packets

 Emergen-C packets are a must for travel.
 These are a great way to support your immune system and overall health on a trip.
 If you’re flying to Anaheim, take one before you hop on your plane.

 They are light, take up no space, and are very easy to pack!